10 least visited countries in the world – and how to get there

 Annual visitors: 54,000

-sierra Leone had its fair proportion of difficulties, from poverty and corruption to war and illness, most recently the Ebola outbreak in 2014, which may explain why it is one of the least visited countries in the world.
+Sierra Leone has had its fair share of difficulties, from poverty and corruption to war and disease, most recently the 2014 Ebola outbreak, which perhaps explains why it is one of the least visited countries in the world.

-alt = “The least visited countries in the world: Sierra Leone”> Sierra Leone has experienced considerable economic growth in recent years
+alt=“least visited countries in the world: Sierra Leone”>Sierra Leone has experienced significant economic growth in recent years

-Despite its countless problems, the country has experienced considerable economic growth in recent years.
-His government has acted hard against the diamond trade and strives to attract foreign investors.
+Despite its myriad problems, the country has experienced significant economic growth in recent years.
+His government has cracked down on the diamond trade and is trying hard to attract foreign investors.

-In addition, Sierra Leone lies in the safer half of the world and ranks higher than tourist favorites such as Mexico, India, Thailand and Cambodia!
+Additionally, Sierra Leone is in the safer half of the world's countries, ranking higher than tourist favorites like Mexico, India, Thailand and Cambodia!

-This is how you reach Sierra Leone: international flights run from London, Paris and Brussels.
-Continental flights are carried out from a number of countries, including Kenya, Morocco, Ghana, Nigeria and Gambia.
+How to get to Sierra Leone: International flights operate from London, Paris and Brussels.
+Continental flights operate from a number of countries including Kenya, Morocco, Ghana, Nigeria and Gambia, among others.

-Note: The above ranking is based on preliminary numbers or data.
-In addition, it does not contain a number of countries, since the Ungo does not have any associated empirical data.
-Since these may be less visited than the above, we list them here as a reference: Afghanistan, Democratic People's Republic of Korea, Equatorial Guinea, Gabun, Liberia, Libya, Mauritania, Somalia, Turkmenistan.
+Note: The above ranking is based on preliminary figures or data.
+Furthermore, it does not include a number of countries because the UNWTO does not have associated empirical data.
+Since these may be less visited than those mentioned above, we list them here for reference: Afghanistan, Democratic People's Republic of Korea, Equatorial Guinea, Gabon, Liberia, Libya, Mauritania, Somalia, Turkmenistan.

 Additional photography: Dreamstime